AleDenshi/comfy.guide/content/client/gentoo.md

 `COMMON_FLAGS="-O2 -pipe -march=native"`.
 This sets the CPU architecture to whatever family processor you have, which makes the binaries tailored to your system only.
 Press CTRL+S and CTRL+X to exit the `nano` text editor.
 Remember the CTRL+S and CTRL+X part, we'll be using that to save and exit nano.
 ### Changing our Gentoo mirrors
 Navigate to the [Gentoo source mirror list](https://www.gentoo.org/downloads/mirrors/) and find the mirror that is closest to you.
 Copy the link and edit the portage make.conf by running `nano /mnt/gentoo/etc/portage/make.conf`.
-Then, at the bottom of the file, add:
+Then, under MAKEOPTS add:

 `GENTOO_MIRRORS="LINK TO MIRROR"`